Open360cam/360CamHardware/README.md

 ![](http://i.imgur.com/UVtXb0tm.jpg?1) ![](http://i.imgur.com/9lv8rzXm.jpg)

-This repository includes all details to build your own 360 degree spherical camera.
+This repository includes all the details to build your own 360 degree spherical camera.
 The goal of this project is to develop a kit to for a "build it your self" 360 degree spherical camera.

 Our key principals are as follows:
 * Open source hardware and software to encourage educational use and a developer community